RicardoNunes2000/HumanMint/README.md

 Titles get similar treatment across 73K standardized forms with optional department context to boost accuracy.

 ### All fields in one library
 Names, emails, phones, addresses, departments, titles, organizations—one pipeline.
-Most libraries cover one field; HumanMint returns the whole record with canonicalization, categorization, and confidence.
+Most libraries clean only one field (just names or just phones); HumanMint normalizes the entire record with canonicalization, categorization, and confidence.

 ### Fast
 Typical workloads run sub-millisecond per record with multithreading and built-in dedupe.

 ### AI extraction (optional)
-Install the ML extra (`pip install gliner2`) and pass `text=` with `use_gliner=True` to extract from unstructured text, then normalize.
+Install the ML extra (`pip install humanmint[ml]`) and pass `text=` with `use_gliner=True` to extract from unstructured text, then normalize.
 Structured fields you pass always win.
 You can also pass a `GlinerConfig` (`gliner_cfg`) to control schema, threshold, and GPU usage.
 GLiNER extraction is experimental and may be inaccurate; prefer structured inputs when available.

 Example (signature block → canonicalized):